 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method, less impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included in interest income in the consolidated statement of income.
-Gains and losses are recognized in the consolidated statement of income.
-Gains and losses are recognized.
+Gains and losses are recognized in the consolidated statement of income when the loans and receivables are impaired or derecognized.
 Loans and receivables are included in current assets if maturity is within twelve (12) months from the end of the reporting period.
 Otherwise, these are classified as noncurrent assets.